Saadxd0/DeployBoard/README.md

 # DeployBoard

-> A full-stack Deployment Request & Approval System built with React, Flask, and MySQL — fully containerized with Docker Compose.
+> A full-stack Deployment Request & Approval System built with React, Flask, and MySQL — fully containerized with Docker Compose

 ---